A service has three possibilities of dates to indicate when the first visit should take place:

 Not respecting the configured dates can trigger warnings to be shown to the user.
-Note that these dates fields follow a certain hierarchy, meaning that if set, the first one will supersede the second, which supersedes the third.
+Note that these date fields follow a certain hierarchy, meaning that if set, the warning for the first one will supersede the second.
 The hierarchy is the following:

 - Required First Visit Date.

-If this field is set, an illegal visit will return a warning under the date field: "First visit of the service should happen on YYY-MM-DD", where the date shown is the 'Required First Visit Date'.
+If this field is set, scheduling a first visit after this date will return a warning under the date field: "First visit of service not should happen after YYY-MM-DD", where the date shown is the 'Required First Visit Date'.

 - Date Service Required by.

 If no "Required First Visit Date" is set, the system will revert to using the Funder "Service Required By Date".
-If set, a warning should be shown if the first visit is AFTER this date.
-The warning should read "First visit of the service should happen by YYY-MM-DD", where the date shown is the 'Service Required by Date'.
+If set, scheduling first visit after the required first visit date will trigger a warning: "First visit of service should not happen after YYY-MM-DD", where the date shown is the 'Service Required by Date'.

 After viewing the warnings, you can still save and close visits which are in conflict with these dates.